 - Continued monitoring

 A commitment to working for justice and equity is not just a one-time promise—it is a consistent effort.
-As such, we have implemented a working group within the lab that meets on a regular basis to monitor our progress on our goals and to find and discuss new information.
+As such, we have implemented a working group within the lab that meets on a regular basis to monitor our progress on our goals and to track inclusivity efforts in academia, like those from Spark Society and Black in Neuro.
+We also discuss issues in the broader community, such as anti-Asian sentiments, racial inequities in the justice system, and disparities in rights and protections for international scholars.
+We understand that these issues sometimes influence our lab members and we do our best to provide support and solidarity.